knpuniversity/javascript/knpu/ep3-webpack/bootstrap-sass.md

 The most important thing is to fix this nonsense.
 How?
 With another loader.
 Find your terminal and run

+> Here we have problem! we need to use `resolve-url-loader@2` lastest version cause
+> multiple errors

 ```terminal
 yarn add resolve-url-loader --dev
 ```